-Female representation in Parliament is 25% as of 2010.
-The percentage of women in senior management positions in public service meets the SADC target of 30% female representation.
-However the majority of positions are not top-management.
+Female representation in Parliament is 25 percent as per 2009 National elections, which is below the SADC bench mark of 30 percent.
+In 2005, women in senior management positions represented 37 percent of the public service which exceeds the SADC target of 30 percent female representation.
 Whilst change is being slowly achieved in this area, the greatest impact will be achieved through initiatives aimed at promoting the retention of girls in the education system and on improving the quality of education in Namibia to ensure that women are equipped to meet the demands of political and public life.